 - Irritability, frustration, and anger

 Pacific CBT therapists are specially trained to assess and treat clients with depression.
+We offer the best therapy for depression in San Francisco.
 Our therapists are pleased to speak with you about treatment options.
-Call or email us today!
+Call us for a complimentary 15-minute phone consultation today!

 If you are experiencing severe depression and contemplating suicide, go to your nearest hospital emergency department or call 9-1-1 immediately.